cs-ed/edtech-plan-snpadilla/README.md

 ### Software Specifications

-- Netop
+1. Netop - this software is installed in each district issued Chromebook.
+Once it is enabled, it provides a live view of the student's screen.
+Should the teacher suspect off-task behavior, the teacher can access the student's screen and redirect any inappropriate behavior.
-- Google Suite for Education
+2. Google Suite for Education
 - scratch.mit.edu
 - code.org
 - PowerSchool